iinoshirozheng/CourtSnapp/project/README.md

 ## Architecture

-This project follows a Clean Architecture approach with MVVM (Model-View-ViewModel) pattern and BLoC for state management.
+This project follows a Clean Architecture approach with BLoC pattern for state management.

 ### Project Structure